 3 simple steps;

 1) sign up for a premium hosting with Siteground (domain name registration comes free, bundled with the hosting as in most hosting companies)

 2) install WordPress (a powerful and most widely used free CMS or content management system)

 3) install a WordPress theme (we will use a free theme for the sake of this tutorial)

 This will be a paid self-hosted website which is the way to go, as opposed to using a free one with online website builders, to have full ownership and control of your files for desired and extensive customizations plus the ability to monetize it which you will aim later on.

 Why Siteground, when it comes to hosting WordPress websites Siteground covers the three S’s that matters; security, speed, and support, which are all crucial metrics for a hosting service, so your website is always in good business online (like this site, hosted on it.)

-Your total minimum initial investment is $63.35 (for the hosting with StartUp plan) which is already good for one year (renewable annually for $159.35).
+Your total minimum initial investment is less than a hundred bucks (for the hosting with StartUp plan) which is already good for one year (renewable annually).
 You can always upgrade your plan later on should the need arise or if you want to.
 So, let’s start.